 Instead of looking at data from each of your marketing strategies alone, you can sync data across marketing channels for a more comprehensive overview.

 When you’re able to see all your data at one time, it allows you to spot trends in the effectiveness of campaigns.
 If you see that a specific campaign isn’t producing, you can tweak it to increase its performance.

 When you tweak your campaigns so that they perform better, it means you’ll be saving money.
-It’ll keep you from spending your marketing budget on something that isn’t working.
+And you’ll avoid wasting marketing spend on poorly targeted campaigns.